lino-framework/lino/docs/dev/perms.rst

 The default UserLevels
 ----------------------

-:class:`UserLevels <lino.core.perms.UserLevels>` has a default list of user levels which we recommend to use when possible.
-Otherwise you can redefine your own by overriding :meth:`lino.site.Site.setup_choicelists` and resetting `dd.UserLevels`.
+:class:`dd.UserLevels` has a default list of user levels which we recommend to use when possible.
+Otherwise you can redefine your own by overriding :meth:`ad.Site.setup_choicelists` and resetting `dd.UserLevels`.

 The default list of user levels is as follows:

-  .. django2rst:: settings.SITE.login().show(lino.UserLevels)
+  .. django2rst:: rt.show(dd.UserLevels)

 .. _UserLevels.user: